wulffern/wulff.no/pages/02.food/bread_equipment/item.md

 I searched, but I could not find anything that fit.
 Since I'm engineer, I usually think I can do anything.
-I found some steel leftovers in my cellar and thought "Maybe I can solder a box?".
+I found some steel leftovers in my cellar and thought "Maybe I can weld a box?".

-After a weekend of soldering I had it ready.
+After a weekend of welding I had it ready.

 ![Welding fail](welding_fail.png)